 DataWorks provides built-in checks, such as code reviews before task deployment and validations from the Data Governance Center.
 You can also integrate custom validation logic to enforce process controls in DataWorks.
-This topic demonstrates how to use an extension to prohibit specific functions in a workspace by using an example that checks for the MAX_PT function during a commit or deployment.
+This topic demonstrates how to use an extension to prohibit specific functions in a workspace by using an example that checks for the MAX_PT function during submission or deployment.

 Scenario